munificent/finch/doc/markdown/objects.markdown

 ## Prototypes and Type Objects

-Finch doesn't have classes, but it's still often to define "kinds of things" when you write programs.
+Finch doesn't have classes, but it's still common to define "kinds of things" when you write programs.
 Classes are a common pattern for doing that.
 In Finch, they are just that: a convention that you can follow when it makes sense.

 A class in other languages generally defines two things: a set of behavior that all instances of the class share, and some behavior that is specific to the class itself.
 In class-based languages, the former is basically your instance methods and fields.
 The latter is the "static" methods of the class and the constructors.